peterlacko/gooddata-ui/docs/ht_use_react_components_with_vanilla_js.md

 ---
 id: ht_use_react_components_with_vanilla_js
-title: GoodData.UI and Vanilla JavaScript
+title: Use Vanilla JavaScript
-sidebar_label: GoodData.UI and Vanilla JavaScript
+sidebar_label: Use Vanilla JavaScript
 copyright: (C) 2007-2018 GoodData Corporation
 ---

 You can build a custom bundle, include it using the `<script src=...>` HTML tag, and use it without the React framework - for example, with Vanilla JavaScript, jQuery, or other JavaScript frameworks that use direct DOM manipulation.

-**Contents:**

 * Using [webpack](https://webpack.js.org/) to transpile and bundle the files provided by the GoodData UI SDK into a single minified file that can be included by the `<script src=...>` HTML tag
 * Creating Vanilla JavaScript helper functions for attaching and detaching React components to/from DOM nodes